isitsamgallon/Ashen-Campaign/content/PCs/Chenris Tallfellow.md

 **Planning an Escape:**
 Mordecai and Drache conspired in Draconic, while Korrigan and Chenris communicated in Primordial.
 Their plan involved Korrigan summoning a bird, [[Zephyr]], for Drache to scout the area. [[Zephyr]] revealed a group of 60 goblins and a precarious door leading to the outside.
 The door opened to a grim scene of dead humanoid slaves, underscoring the urgency of their escape.
 After the goblins passed, [[the party]] eliminated their captor and sent [[Zephyr]] back to retrieve their equipment.

-Once their belongings were recovered, [[Terence Witherfeather]] opened a portal to their gear, leading them to the [[Ancient Dwarven Stronghold]]'s library.
+Once their belongings were recovered, [[Terence Witherfeather]] opened a portal to their gear, leading them to the [[Iron Forge| Ancient Dwarven Stronghold]]Ancient Dwarven Stronghold]]'s library.
 Using a secret exit from the captain’s quarters, they escaped unnoticed, emerging in [[Steelwick]].

 **The Trial of [[Steve Ulan]]:**
 [[Steelwick]] lay deserted as night fell. [[The party]] headed to the [[Adventurers Guild]], where [[Boris Johnson]] informed them that most residents were attending the trial of [[Steve Ulan]] for the murder of [[Lord Ulan †]]. [[The party]] opted for rest, while Aidan searched for his missing horse and spent the night in a tree.